 This temperature is the best mark to prepare various salmon recipes to perfection.
 Of course, the amount the time required to cook salmon at 400 ℉ varies from one dish to another.

-Suppose that you’re roasting or baking salmon filets, keep them in the oven for 4 minutes if you like rare salmon or 6 minutes to fully cook them.
-To grill salmon in foil, increase the cooking time to between 10 and 15 minutes.
+Suppose that you’re roasting or baking salmon filets, keep them in the oven for 4 minutes if you like rare salmon.
+Increase to 6 minutes to fully cook them.
+In terms of grilling salmon in foil, it’s between 10 and 15 minutes.
 For pan-fried salmon, cook each side for about 3 to 4 minutes.

 Although this statement is kind of a cliche, salmon is yummy no matter how you cook it.
 The following recipes will channel its juicy deliciousness into making your mouth water incessantly.